sanskrutidholu/sanskrutidholu/README.md

-- 👋 Hi, I’m Sanskruti Dhulo || BCA student
+- 👋 Hi, I’m Sanskruti Dholu || BCA student
 -  Android Developer
 <!---
 sanskrutidholu/sanskrutidholu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.